SciRuby/sciruby.com/source/_posts/2014-07-07-Coding-With-FFTW3-In-Ruby.markdown

 #### Plans of Interest

-It was determined that **multidimensional** arrays were more flexible to work with than 1D or 2D arrays so the plans of interest are all **multidimensional**.
+Since **multidimensional** arrays are more flexible to work with than 1D or 2D arrays so the plans of interest for my project are the **multidimensional** ones.

 The following is sourced from the FFTW3 API [documentation page on planner flags](http://www.fftw.org/doc/Planner-Flags.html)